wmorgan/dcos-docs/1.7/usage/tutorials/jenkins/README.md

 Now we will use a File Share for HA.

-First, you need to create a [Storage Account](https://portal.azure.com/#create/Microsoft.StorageAccount-ARM), in my case `mh9storage`, in the same resource group that you have launched your DCOS cluster in (`mh9` here):
+First, you need to create a [Storage Account](https://portal.azure.com/#create/Microsoft.StorageAccount-ARM), in my case `mh9storage`, in the same resource group that you have launched your DC/OS cluster in (`mh9` here):

 ![Azure Portal: Storage Account](img/azure-portal-storage.png)